Study And Practice What A Buddha Taught

 Vitakkasanthana Sutta Relaxation of Thoughts

-In the Vitakkasanthana Sutta — the sutta on the relaxation of thoughts — the Buddha teaches that the refined mindfulness developed through the Eightfold Path brings a relaxed and peaceful quality of mind.
+In the Vitakkasanthana Sutta, the Buddha teaches that the refined mindfulness developed through the Eightfold Path brings a relaxed and peaceful quality of mind.

-For the forty-five years of his teaching career every teaching the Buddha presented was presented in the context of The Four Noble Truths.
+For the forty-five years of his teaching career, every teaching the Buddha taught was presented in the context of Dependent Origination Four Noble Truths.
 The Fourth Noble Truth, the truth of the path leading to the cessation of confusion, delusion, and ongoing disappointment, the Eightfold Path, overcomes the common human problem of conditioned thinking rooted in ignorance of these four truths.

-Dependent Origination, or Dependent Co-Arising is a very specific and often misunderstood and misapplied teaching.
+Dependent Origination or Dependent Co-Arising is a very specific and often misunderstood and misapplied teaching.
 Dependent Origination does not promote a doctrine of interdependence or inter-being.
 Dependent Origination simply explains the cause of suffering and points to the path leading to the cessation of individual contributions to confusion, deluded thinking, and ongoing life experiences often resulting in disappointment and stress.

 The Buddha’s first teaching of this understanding was the teaching of The Four Noble Truths.
 The Four Noble Truths describe the suffering that results from ignorance, the common response to ignorance, craving and clinging, and the path of liberation from confusion and suffering through the development of wisdom.
 The wisdom of an awakened human being is grounded in Right View or seeing reality clearly, free of ignorance.